Imported food control

 Imported food control examination payment system

 Grimsby and Immingham Port Health service operate a payment in advance mechanism for examination of all consignments at the BCP via the Port Health Interactive Live Information System (PHILIS).
 Importers are required to create an account with us and deposit sufficient funds prior to any examinations being undertaken.

-Please contact us at email@example.com if you require an account to be created.
+Please contact us on our New agent/Importer set up form if you require an account to be created.

 Grimsby and Immingham Port Health, Port Health Offices, Fish Dock Road, Grimsby, North East Lincolnshire, DN31 3NN